nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

   ![]({{file name='university-live-connect.png' page='nxdoc/university'}} ?w=450,border=true)
 {{/callout}}

-Live Connect allows you to create a content application that handles cloud files (Dropbox, Google Drive, Box, OneDrive...) as if they were local files.
+Live Connect allows you to create a content application that handles cloud files (Google Drive, Box, ...) as if they were local files.
 Files remain in the cloud but they are referenced in the Nuxeo repository as if they were stored within it.
 This allows the user to benefit from thumbnailing service, full text, conversions, etc.

 Live Connect for Google Drive also brings the "Cloud Edit" mode.
 Your application based on the Nuxeo Platform can provide the users with a direct link to the SaaS applications that you can use for editing Google Drive files (Google Docs, Office 365, Pixlr, etc.).

 Live Connect is designed to allow many implementations.
 Default implementations are:

 - Live Connect for Google Drive
-- Live Connect for Dropbox
 - Live Connect for Box
-- Live Connect for OneDrive & OneDrive for Business (since Nuxeo Platform 8.2)

 ## Live Connect Features